Skip to content

 Dowd Morass is a large, brackish wetland that regularly supports rookeries of colonial nesting waterbirds, including Australian white ibis, straw-necked ibis, little black and little pied cormorants, royal spoonbills and great egrets.

-Together, the lower Latrobe wetlands function as a diverse and complementary ecological system.
+Heart Morass is also a large brackish wetland, with open expanses providing shallow feeding habitat for waterbirds, including black swans, Eurasian coots and various duck species.
+The lower Latrobe wetlands function as a diverse and complementary ecological system.
 Colonial nesting waterbirds breed among swamp paperbark trees at Dowd Morass in spring.
-Migratory shorebirds feed on the mudflats that are exposed as the wetlands draw down and dry over summer.
-Waterfowl and fish-eating birds use open-water habitat at the wetlands year- round.
+Migratory shorebirds feed on the mudflats that are exposed as the wetlands draw down and dry over the summer.
+Waterfowl and fish- eating birds use open-water habitat at the wetlands year-round.
 The wetlands also support threatened vegetation communities, including swamp scrub, brackish herbland and aquatic herbland.

 Traditional Owner cultural values and uses

-The Lower Latrobe wetlands are a place of spiritual and cultural connection for the Gunaikurnai people.
+The lower Latrobe wetlands are a place of spiritual and cultural connection for the Gunaikurnai people.
 Over many thousands of years, customs and lore have been passed orally between generations about the cultural values and uses of the wetlands and their importance to all Gunaikurnai people.
 The wetlands are on the lands of the Brayakaulung clan of the Gunaikurnai.

 For the Gunaikurnai, the overarching objective for the wetlands is to provide and maintain healthy Country.
 Healthy Country includes the importance of place and the health of the entire ecosystem, including maintaining water quality, controlling pest species and maintaining a natural, seasonal flow regime and overbank flood events.